Draft Specification v0.1

 Portable subscriptions for the open web

-OPE is a portable entitlement layer that lets readers access gated content across any app, any feed format, any browser, and any platform.
-Subscribe once, read anywhere — in your feed reader, on the web, or through a broker bundle.
+OPE is a portable entitlement layer that lets users access gated content across any app, any feed format, any browser, and any platform.
+Subscribe once, read anywhere — articles in your feed reader, podcasts in your player, video in your app, or content on the web.
+No lock-in.
+No walled gardens.

 Entitlement, not payments